-A couple of years ago my brother ended up living rent-free at someone's place in New Orleans with a bunch of gutter punks.
-As is often the case when you spend extended periods of time staying at someone's home without helping out whatsoever, it wasn't long before the owner of the house made it clear they wanted some kind of remuneration.
+A couple of years ago my brother ended up living rent-free in New Orleans with a bunch of gutter punks.
+As is often the case when you spend extended periods of time staying at someone's home without helping out whatsoever, it wasn't long before they made it clear they wanted some kind of remuneration.

-Unable to get a proper job as an Australian traveling through the States, my brother thought he'd busk.
+Unable to get a proper job as an Australian travelling through the States, my brother thought he'd busk.
 Problem was, my brother's not very good at playing any instruments.
-This is an issue in New Orleans, where the majority of people inexplicably seem to be retired session musicians for legitimate R&B icons, or at least know what a guitar played right is supposed to sound like.
+This is an issue in New Orleans, where the majority of people inexplicably seem to be retired session musicians for legitimate R&B icons, or at least know what a guitar played right is meant to sound like.

 So, my brother decided, the best way to get past his ineptitude was to play instruments not many people had heard much of.
-Theremins, washboards, Aeolian wind harps.
+Your theremins, your washboards, your Aeolian wind harps.
 And it worked: scraping together the weirdest, cheapest stuff he could find at a local pawn shop, he managed to double his daily earnings to $20.

-My musical experience extends to the 18 months I spent playing bass in a band that was continuously looking for my replacement, so I guessed I'd have an uphill battle.
-However, I picked two areas that I knew would be full of tourists, i.e. people who can't necessarily differentiate between the various silvers, meaning I might actually have a chance of achieving the optimistic target I'd set myself: the national minimum wage, $9.60 an hour.
+My musical experience extends to the 18 months I spent playing bass in a band that were continuously looking for my replacement, so I guessed I'd be up against it.
+However, I picked two areas that I knew would be full of tourists, i.e. people who can't necessarily differentiate between the various silvers, meaning I might actually have a chance of achieving the optimistic target I'd set myself: the national minimum wage, £6.50 an hour.